Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers: CPCM Framework and Theoretical Foundations

+so that the screening procedure selects observable proxies or subsets of the underlying driver state.

-with independent exogenous shocks \(U^Z_t,U^F_t,U^A_t\).
-Portfolio payoffs are \(p_t=\theta^\top A_t\).
-At a fixed time, the operative star SCM asserts that the driver vector \(\boldsymbol D_t\in\sigma(F_t)\) (components \(D_1,\ldots,D_m\)) points to all assets \(A_i(t)\), and idiosyncratic residuals are mutually independent conditional on \(\boldsymbol D_t\).
-The star--DAG encodes the idea that a small set of causal drivers simultaneously influences all assets, while any remaining dependence disappears after conditioning on these drivers.
-This is exactly the graphical expression of the Commonality Principle and provides the logical backbone for Reichembach Common Cause Principle (RCCP)-based screening \citep{reichenbach-time}.
+At a fixed time, the operative star SCM asserts that the driver vector \(\boldsymbol D_t\) (components \(D_1,\ldots,D_m\)) points to all asset returns \(r_i(t)\), and idiosyncratic residuals are mutually independent conditional on \(\boldsymbol D_t\).
+The star--DAG encodes the idea that a small vector of causal drivers simultaneously influences all assets, while any remaining dependence disappears after conditioning on these drivers.
+This is exactly the graphical expression of the Commonality Principle and provides the logical backbone for the Reichenbach Common Cause Principle (RCCP)-based screening \citep{reichenbach-time}.